wcolding/SWR_AP_Client/README.md

 ### Known Bugs
 * Progressive Item stat displays may be the incorrect level
 * Pod parts for other players currently have stat displays that can be ignored
-* On receiving an item during a race the mini map display may move to the upper left for the duration of the text notification
 * When using Invitational Circuit Pass the course may not increment after each race like in other cups.
 The course should still unlock but you may have to manually select it

 ### General tips for running this old game on modern hardware